kwonus/Quelle-Obsolete/Quelle.md

 The minimum span has to be four(4).
 So the Quelle parser will adjust the search criteria as if the following command had been issued:

 **find span=4 ; in the beginning (God Lord Jesus Christ Messiah)**

+### Appendix A. Glossary of Quelle Terminology

+**Syntax Categories:** Each syntax category defines rules by which verbs can be expressed in the statement.

+**Actions:** Actions are complete verb-clauses issued in the imperative [you-understood].
+Many actions have one or more parameters.
+But just like English, a verb phrase can be a single word with no explicit subject and no explicit object.
+Consider this English sentence:

+Go!

+The subject of this sentence is "you understood".
+Similarly, all Quelle verbs are issued without an explicit subject.
+The object of the verb in the one word sentence above is also unstated.
+Quelle operates in an analogous manner.
+Consider this English sentence:

+Go Home!

+Like the earlier example, the subject is "you understood".
+The object this time is defined, and insists that "you" should go home.
+Some verbs always have objects, others sometimes do, and still others never do.
+Quelle follows this same pattern and each some Quelle verbs require direct-objects; and some do not.
+See Table 4-1 where the column identified as "Parameter Count" identifies objects of the verb.

+**Statement**: A statement is composed of one or more *actions*.
+If there is more than one SEARCH actions issued by the statement, then search action is logically OR’ed together.

+**Unquoted SEARCH segments:** an unquoted search segment contains one or more search words.
+If there is more than one word in the segment, then each word is logically AND’ed together.
+Like all other types of clauses, the end of the clause terminates with any of this punctuation:

+- ; [semi-colon]
+- @ [at-symbol: the beginning of an explicit verb]
+- the end-of-the-line [newline]

+**Quoted SEARCH segments:** a quoted clause contains a single string of terms to search.
+An explicit match on the string is required.
+However, an ellipsis ( … ) can be used to indicate that wildcards may appear within the quoted string.

+**NOTES:**

+- It is called *quoted,* as the entire clause is sandwiched on both sides by double-quotes ( " )
+- The absence of double-quotes means that the statement is unquoted

+**Parenthetical Terms:** When searching, there are situations when the exact word that appears in a text is not precisely known.

+**Bracketed Terms:** When searching, there are part the order of some terms within a quoted are unknown.
+Square brackets can be used to identify such terms.
+For example, consider this SEARCH statement:

+*“[God created] heaven and earth” ; source=bible*

+The above statement is equivalent to

+*“God created heaven and earth” ; “created God heaven and earth” ; source=bible*

+**and:** In Boolean logic, **and** means that all terms must be found.
+With Quelle-HMI, *and* is represented by terms that appear within an unquoted clause.

+**or:** In Boolean logic, **or** means that any term constitutes a match.
+With Quelle=HMI, *or* is represented by the semi-colon ( **;** ) between SEARCH clauses.

+**not:** In Boolean logic, **not** means that the term must not be found.
+With Quelle, *not* is represented by a minus,minus ( **--** ) and applies to an entire clause (it cannot be applied to individual words unless the search clause has only a single term).
+In other words, a ​--​ means subtract results; it cancels-out matches against all matches of other clauses.
+Most clauses are additive as each additional clause increases search results.
+Contrariwise, a **not** clause is subtractive as it decreases search results.

+The -- means that the clause will be subtracted from the search results while its absence means that the clause will be added to the search results.
+When statement only contains a single search clause, it is always positive.
+A single negative clause following the find imperative, while it might be grammatically valid syntax, will never match anything.
+Therefore, while permitted in theory, it would have no real-world meaning.
+Consequently, some implementations of Quelle-HMI may disallow such a construct.